BenJ778/GPUFluid/README.md

 If you just want to run prebuilt application, please download from the linke below.
 Nothing else required.

 - [ ] Put linke here

-If you wat to build app from souce code, following external libraries are required.
+In order to build the application from souce code, following external libraries are required.

 - freeglut